Mexico Family Travel

 Day 7-9: San Miguel de Allende

-San Miguel de Allende is just an hour and a half away from San Miguel de Allende.
-Like Guanajuato, it’s a UNESCO World Heritage Site and is filled with colorful buildings and colonial architecture.
+San Miguel de Allende is just an hour and a half away from Guanajuato.
+It’s a UNESCO World Heritage Site and is filled with colorful buildings and colonial architecture.
+Named the best city in the world by Travel + Leisure, San Miguel de Allende is full of beautiful colonial architecture.
+There are also historic ruins and natural hot springs nearby.

 Day 10: Mexico City